apache/airflow-site/CONTRIBUTE.md

 }
 ```

-Integrations are displayed in random order, which might be different on each site reld.
+Integrations are displayed in random order, which might be different on each site reload.
 To search
 for your integration, use the search functionality.

 Providing an integration logo is **optional**.
 However, please take note that integrations with logo are be promoted